Join live session: Thu, 11am EDT, Storybook 9 release & AMA

 Configure

 The addon includes configuration options covering most use cases by default.
 You can also fine-tune the addon configuration to match your project's requirements via the ./chromatic.config.json file.
-Below are the available options and examples of how to use them.
+Below is a shortlist of addon-specific options and examples of how to use them.
+View the full list of options.

 OptionDescription